 I highly recommend the people and places below:

 15. And finally, thinking differently about your relationship with alcohol can be challenging and isolating, is there any advice you turned to or do you have any words of wisdom for people reading this?

 It takes a village to raise a child.
 If you feel isolated an d want to talk to someone who’s gone through the process there are now so many sober communities to join: Morning Gloryville, The Numinous, We Are One, Chakra Shake Up, One Year No Beer, Club Soda, Daybreaker, Go Sober, Dry January.
 Talk to people and find a new tribe who support the direction you want to go into.
 And don’t hesitate to message me on Instagram: @moyo_samantha and me or one of our team will point you in the right direction.

 Changing drinking habits takes time and practice so the most important thing is to be kind to yourself.
 We stop drinking to tap into wellness, joy and kindness.
 So tune into a softness above all else.

-Follow Samantha Moyo on Twitter, Instagram, and check out her website & her online course The 8 C’s
+Follow Samantha Moyo on Twitter, Instagram, and check out her website

 Be sure to explore the other Not Drinking Diary interviews where people open up about their relationship with alcohol.
 There is a new Not Drinking Diary every Tuesday (well most of the time …).